GorillaBot-Labs/expo-releaser/README.md

 }
 ```

+### Unversioned release channels

+If you want your release channels to simply be `staging` instead of `staging-1.3.1` or `production` instead of `production-1.3.1` you should pass the `-i` flag to ignore release channels in your updates

 Review the changes.
 If they look good then commit and begin your deployment workflow.

 ## License

 expo-releaser is Copyright © 2022 GorillaBot Labs, LLC.
 It is free software, and may be redistributed under
 the terms specified in the [LICENSE](/LICENSE.md) file.

 ## About GorillaBot Labs